Sign up for free Wisdom Nuggets for Busy Moms

 Besides, ingesting enough calcium is only half the battle.
 There are many nutrients that help with its absorption, and are just as critical in a healthy person’s diet.
 Such nutrients include vitamin D, magnesium, phosphorus and potassium.

-Still, someone looking for animal-free sources of protein may be a little lost at first, but within a short amount of time, finding high calcium sources will become as easy as recognizing other foods for being high in vitamin C, iron, or other nutrients.
-Some of the most calcium-rich plant foods include:
+Still, someone looking for animal-free sources of calcium may be a little lost at first, but within a short amount of time, finding high calcium sources will become as easy as recognizing other foods for being high in vitamin C, iron, or other nutrients.

 − Sesame seeds (27%/ounce)